Carling Black Label Cup

 The 2022 edition was revamped to include 2 other teams to join the traditional teams, Kaizer Chiefs and Orlando Pirates.
-After fans submitted their team choices, Pretoria-based club Mamelodi Sundowns and Durban club AmaZulu FC turned out to be the favourites to fill the 3rd and 4th spots in the tournament.
+After fans submitted their team choices, Pretoria-based club Mamelodi Sundowns and Durban club AmaZulu FC filled out the 3rd and 4th spots in the tournament.

+After 2022, the tournament was discontinued and merged into the 2023 Carling Knockout Cup.